-Time Logs provide a clean and simple way to track time worked, and can be used very flexibly with Tasks and/or Tickets.
+Time Logs provide a clean and simple way to track time worked, and can be used very flexibly with Tasks and Tickets.

 Suppose you have a Task called Compositing.
-The task itself might stretch over 7 days from start to end, but the total work done on this task might amount to something different than the end date minus the start date.
-For instance, maybe the work was done on 3 separate days by 2 different people, spread over 9 days.
+The Task itself might stretch over seven days from start to end, but the total work done on this Task might amount to something different than the end date minus the start date.
+For instance, maybe the work was done on three separate days by two different people, spread over nine days.
 Time Logs allow you to track this easily, without the mess of creating several additional duration fields on Tasks.
 Here’s how:

-The example below shows a few tasks for the Gunslinger project, grouped by Task Name.
+A coordinator can set up the project schedule.
+The example below shows a few Tasks for a project, grouped by Task Name.

 Artists working on their assigned tasks can easily log time right from their My Tasks page using the Time Logged field’s (+) button.

-There are 2 ways to log time: right on the task or ticket, or on a Time Log page.
+There are two ways to log time: on the Task or Ticket, or on the Time Log page.

-From a task or ticket page, just hover over the Time Logged field, then click on the (+) button to bring up the new Time Log form.
+From a Task or Ticket page, hover over the Time Logged Field and click on the (+) button to bring up the new Time Log form.

-Creating a Time Log on a time log page
+2. Create a Time Log on a Time Log page

-Go to a Time Logs page, then click on the (+) button in the header to bring up the new Time Log form.
+On a Time Logs page, click on the (+) button in the header to bring up the new Time Log form.

-There are 2 ways to edit time logs: individually, or editing multiple.
+There are two ways to edit time logs: individually, or multiple.
 This process is the same as editing any other entity type in Shotgun.
-There are also a few Time Log specific permissions that Artist users should be aware of - described below:
+There are also a few Time Log specific permissions that Artist users should be aware of, described below:

 Time Log permissions for Artists